 Use the key fob or the lock switch on the console to lock and unlock the electric saddlebag and trunk locks.
 When using the console lock switch, the key fob must be within range.
-If the key fob is not detected, the security light and/or power switch will flash.
+If the key fob is not detected, the security light will flash.
 The system will not perform the lock or unlock command.

-SEAT HEATER SWITCHES (IF EQUIPPED)
+HEATED AND COOLED SEAT SWITCHES (IF EQUIPPED)

-The seat heater toggle switches are located on the lower left edge of the seat.
-The driver's switch 1 is the left switch, the passenger's switch 2 (if equipped) is on the right.
+On models equipped with heated and cooled seats, use the seat switches located on the lower left edge of the seat to adjust heating and cooling settings.
+The front switch 1 controls the settings for the driver seat, and the rear switch (if equipped) 2 controls the passenger seat setting.